Wayne Rooney: First team breakthrough

 "Rooney is the biggest England talent I've seen since I arrived in England.
 There has certainly not been a player under 20 as good as him since I became a manager here."

 — Arsène Wenger on Rooney following his last-minute goal against Arsenal in October 2002.

 Rooney was an unused substitute in Everton's 1–0 away win over Southampton on 20 April 2002.
 He made his senior debut on 17 August in a 2–2 home draw against Tottenham Hotspur, starting the match and assisting the first goal by Mark Pembridge.
 He became the second-youngest first-team player in Everton history behind Joe Royle.
 In that match, he was booed by the Tottenham fans who shouted "Who are ya?" whenever he touched the ball.
 His first senior goals came on 2 October when he scored twice in a 3–0 away win over Wrexham in the second round of the League Cup.
 These goals meant that Rooney was Everton's youngest-ever goalscorer at the time.

 On 19 October, five days before his 17th birthday, Rooney scored a last-minute winning goal against Arsenal.
-The goal ended Arsenal's 30-match unbeaten run, and also made Rooney the youngest goalscorer in Premier League history, a record that has since been surpassed by James Milner and James Vaughan.
+The goal ended Arsenal's 30-match unbeaten run, and also made Rooney the youngest goalscorer in Premier League history, a record that has since been surpassed by James Milner and James Vaughan, and in 2026 by Max Dowman in a match against Moyes's Everton.
 He scored in a 1–0 away win over Leeds United 15 days later.